ddvk/remarkable-hacks/README.md

  - Click upper right corner to bookmark current page.
  - Long-press upper right corner to rename bookmark of current page.
  - **[BEST]** Long-press middle button to open Recent files list
+ - 2 finger swipe down to switch to the previous document

 ### In Normal (default) Mode